The “Dalahäst” or Swedish Dala Horse

 “Many of the vernacular furniture from the 18th and 19th centuries on the exhibition is painted with the same old techniques and materials as I work with when I paint furniture,” she said.
 “So it was a pleasure and honor for me to be chosen for this event.
 I did my best to represent a modern decorative painter who encourages the traditions to be preserved, and to be passed on to future generations.”

 “The creative power of our strong traditions live on in the contemporary forms of today,” Ase observed.
 “Dalarna is a culture province of high standing that offers visitors an insight into Sweden’s history in an artistic format.
 Our folk art is an invaluable treasure.”

 Thankful for Dalarna

 “I´m thankful for living in Dalarna, which has a beautiful varying landscape all year round,” she said.
 “Small mountains, some highly situated with a beautiful view, deep forests where you can find hiking trails, open fields and splendid meadows in the summertime.
-Midsummer is of course a special experience, when night is at its lightest and we decorate with meadow flowers, dress the maypole and dance, some wearing national costumes, and we celebrate the light for several days.”
+Midsummer is, of course, a special experience, when the night is at its lightest and we decorate with meadow flowers, dress the maypole and dance, some wearing national costumes, and we celebrate the light for several days.”

-“I love outdoors activities as kayaking in glittering lakes and in the Dala River, or take bicycle trails through small villages to idyllic locations,” she continued.
+“I love outdoor activities like kayaking in glittering lakes and in the Dala River, or take bicycle trails through small villages to idyllic locations,” she continued.
 “It gives me a feeling of space and calm.
 Dalarna is a never-ending source of inspiration for me!”